 ON THIS PAGE: You will read about the scientific research being done now to learn more about eosinophilic leukemia and how to treat it.
-To see other pages, use the menu.
+Use the menu to see other pages.

 Doctors are working to learn more about eosinophilic leukemia, ways to prevent it, how to best treat it, and how to provide the best care to people diagnosed with this disease.
 The following areas of research may include new options for patients through clinical trials.
 Always talk with your doctor about the best diagnostic and treatment options for you.

 Genetic research.
-Because this type of disorder is usually associated with a genetic mutation, researchers are searching for specific genes or mutations that can trigger eosinophilic leukemia and which may be targeted by new drugs.
+Because this type of disorder is usually associated with a genetic mutation, researchers are searching for specific genes or mutations that can trigger eosinophilic leukemia and could be targeted by new drugs.

 Stem cell/bone marrow transplantation.
 New approaches for stem cell/bone marrow transplantation (see Treatment Options) are being tested to increase the use of this treatment option.

 New treatments.
 Other combinations of chemotherapy and other treatment combinations are also being studied, as is the drug mepolizumab (Nucala).
 Early studies have shown that mepolizumab lowers the number of eosinophils for people with allergies and HES.
 It has also helped control some signs and symptoms of HES.

 Palliative care.
 Clinical trials are underway to find better ways of reducing symptoms and side effects of current eosinophilic leukemia treatments to improve patients’ comfort and quality of life.

 Looking for More About the Latest Research?